NoroffFEU/development-platforms/svelte-case-study.md

 ## Creating a project with svelte using vite

-I am using [vite](https://vitejs.dev/) to create a new svelte there is other way's than vite, but im not gonna get into it.
-If you want a full-fledged app framework you can also use (https://svelte.dev/docs) it will also utilizing vite.
-But since im only gonna build a simple front-end only site/app, i will use svelte without kit.
+I am using [vite](https://vitejs.dev/) to create a new svelte project, there is other way's than vite like degit, but im not gonna get into it.
+If you want a full-fledged app framework you can also use [SvelteKit](https://svelte.dev/docs) it will also be utilizing vite.
+But since im only gonna build a simple front-end only site/app, i will use svelte (without kit).

-You start by navigating to the folder where you want this project, then open a terminal in the folder and type this command and hit enter.
+You start by navigating to the folder where you want to create the project, then open a terminal in the folder and type this command and hit enter.

 ```
 npm init vite@latest
 ```

 You will then get prompted some options.

-1. Write the project name, hit enter.
+1. Write the name of the project or hit enter for default.

 2. You will get options of frameworks, choose svelte.